amaurymartiny/feathers-authentication-publickey/README.md

 > Public Key authentication strategy for feathers-authentication using Passport without all the boilerplate.

 The Public Key used in this repo is a Ethereum public key.
-The default behavior is an Ethereum public key, the encryption and signature verification are done using [web3](https://github.com/ethereum/web3.js) and [ethereumjs-util](https://github.com/ethereumjs/ethereumjs-util).
-This behavior can of course be overwritten (see Customizing the Verifier).
+The encryption and signature verification are done using [web3](https://github.com/ethereum/web3.js) and [ethereumjs-util](https://github.com/ethereumjs/ethereumjs-util).
+You can of course use any Public Key and signature verification algorithm want (see Customizing the Verifier).

 ## Installation